Subscribe to Blog via Email

 Risk factors are just risk factors and they do not mean these risks will always materialise into a NET.
-Many people claim environment and diet is a cause of NETs but there just isn’t currently any evidence to support that.
+Many people claim environment and diet are a cause of NETs but there just isn’t currently any evidence to support that.
 However, one interesting find is a study funded by NET Research Foundation which is designed to discover the molecular causes of a Small Intestine NET (SiNET).
 In addition, they will investigate potential environmental causes, including epigenomic and infectious causes.